JRappaz/placemf/README.md

 The script `convert.py` pre-process the orginal dataset and `main.py` is used to train the model.

-Edit: I noted that the dataset is not hosted anymore.
+Edit: I noticed that the dataset is not hosted anymore.
 Feel free to [contact me](https://jrappaz.com) for a copy of it !